 Here’s what I know:

-1. Dermal fillers can give results that are more natural, prices, and amazing than surgery.
+1. Dermal fillers can give results that are more natural with less downtime compared to surgery.

 2. I really, really, really enjoy working with fillers.
 (Big smile).

 Yet and still I find that there are many concepts, advances, and results I want to share with you.
 My office team will give me practice insights: “Dr. Mabrie, we’ve had so many men getting fillers lately”; “Wow!
 JLo’s face looks incredible”; “…strong chins are so key for everyone…”.
 Sometimes, those bits and pieces inspire me.
 That’s why, with help from my wonderful team, I’ve started this blog.
 In this forum, we can dive deep into many of these topics.

 Here I hope to educate people about dermal fillers, facial beauty, and overall facial attractiveness.
 You’ll find tips, advice, inspiration, and other cosmetic epiphanies that will help you along your pathway to your perfect face.